 7. Soup Pot

 Using the Soup Pot in the same way as the stockpot, you will achieve the same outcomes.
-Make sure that lids and handles are conventional oven-safe if that is a cooking requirement.
+Ensure that lids and handles are conventional oven-safe if that is a cooking requirement.

 One of the benefits of soup pots is the various sizes and materials available.
 These could suit a single couple or someone unable to lift heavy cooking pots.

-Dutch ovens and braisers can prepare almost all of the same dishes with a little adaptation.
+Dutch ovens and braisers can prepare almost all the same dishes with a little adaptation.
 The main difference is the circumference and the high of the pots’ sides.
 This type of cookware functions well in a home oven, and cooking time will be similar.

 This particular cast-iron skillet is good for sauteing, searing, and frying.
 It is suitable to cook a roast in the oven with its oven-safe handles.
 You would be unable to slow cook or stew as the sides are not high enough, and there is no cover.

 10. Frying Pan

-A frying pan will need a lid to work as effectively as a Dutch oven.
+A frying pan requires a lid to work as effectively as a Dutch oven.
 As with the other appliances, this is a great substitute for a Dutch oven because you can saute and sear in the pan, add other ingredients, and simmer over low heat until cooked as desired.

 Baking in a hot oven with this pan will not be possible.

 11. Roasting Pan